owenlo/Prime-Python/README.md

 # Prime-Python
-Prime numbers in Python

-Generate prime numbers based on a specified range.
+Generate prime numbers in Python based on a specified range.